haacked/haacked.com/_posts/2017/2017-08-10-mvc-action-security-audit.md

 Next, make sure there's a route that'll hit the `Index` action of the `SystemController`.
 If you have the default route that ASP.NET MVC project templates include present, you would visit this at _/system/index_.

+Be aware that if you accidentally deploy `SiteController`, it will only responds to local requests (requests from the hosting server itself) and not to public requests.
+You really don't want to expose this information to the public.
+That would be an open invitation to be hacked.
+You may like being Haacked, it's no fun to be hacked.

 And that's it.

 ### How's it work?